francoiskroll/cutter/README.md

 ### about scaffold detection
-v2: read class "scaffold" trumps all others, i.e. agnostic to edit or other mutations, if scaffold is there, it will be label read as "scaffold".

-Potentially important for scaffold direction: always align to 5'–3' (genome direction) fasta reference sequence, so we can assume reads always represent the Fw genome.
+We always align to the align to 5'–3' (genome direction) fasta reference sequence, so we can assume reads always represent the Forward genome.

-After RTT, scaffold (standard) is CCTGGC... (reading in same direction as RT, i.e. from PBS to RTT).
+After RTT, scaffold (standard) is `CCTGGC...` (reading in same direction as RT, i.e. from PBS to RTT).
-* If PE occurs in Forward strand: incorporates scaffold in Forward strand as GGACCG... (reading from the RTT-templated nucleotides)
+* PE on Forward strand: incorporates scaffold in Forward strand as `GGACCG...` (reading from the RTT-templated nucleotides)
-* If PE occurs in Reverse strand: incorporates scaffold in Reverse strand as GGACCG... (reading from the RTT-templated nucleotides), which appears in the Forward strand as CCTGGC... (reading from the RTT templated nucleotides) or ...CGGTCC reading 5'–3' genome.
+* PE on Reverse strand: incorporates scaffold in Reverse strand as `GGACCG...` (reading from the RTT-templated nucleotides), which appears in the Forward strand as `CCTGGC...` (reading from the RTT templated nucleotides) or `...CGGTCC` reading 5'–3' genome.

 Defined RHA position (`rhapos`) as last nucleotide templated from the RTT (maybe "ligation position" would be a better name).
-* PE on Forward strand: expect scaffold to be `rhapos` + 1, substitution or insertion that _starts_ with G.
+* PE on Forward strand: expect scaffold insertion to start at `rhapos` and scaffold substitution to start (first mismatch) at `rhapos + 1`, both starting with `G`.
-* PE on Reverse strand: expect scaffold to be `rhapos` - 1, substitution or insertion that _ends_ with C (as we are looking at Forward strand reads).
+* PE on Reverse strand: expect scaffold insertion & substitution to stop at `rhapos - 1`, both ending with `C` (as we are looking at Forward strand reads).

-! also impacts if want to look at `start` or `stop` for scaffold and whether sequence _starts_ or _ends_ with a given nucleotide.
-I set start to be always lower number (so more 5' on reference/genome) & stop to be always higher number.
+About positions: a mutation's start is always the same or lower number than its stop (so more 5' on reference/genome).
-* PE on Forward strand: scaffold mutation's `start` is closer to `rhapos`, and mutation _starts_ with G.
+* PE on Forward strand: scaffold mutation's `start` is closer to `rhapos` (just after), and mutation _starts_ with G.
-* PE on Forward strand: scaffold mutation's `stop` is closer to `rhapos`, and mutation _ends_ with C.
+* PE on Reverse strand: scaffold mutation's `stop` is closer to `rhapos` (just before), and mutation _ends_ with C.

-TODO: need to check again scaffdetectwin.
-Probably did not take this into account, especially if asymmetrical.
-TODO: for filtering, did I take this into account?
+TODO: for filtering, did I take this into account the reverse/forward thing?
+Is it OK to have a symmetrical window?
 Looking at all positions between start and stop should be OK.
 TODO: I am not sure about decision to add filtered-out reads as reference reads.
 Probably they should just be thrown out? i.e. they will be removed from mutated reads & total reads.
 Currently, by switching their labels to "ref", we removing them from mutated reads, but keeping them in total reads. ! those "manually edited to ref" reads will have ref & ali sequence as NA.
 While sequences directly called as ref before filterMutations (including those which were called as ref because the mutation was at the edge) have the actual ref & ali sequences.

 ### classifyReads

 Assigns categories to individual reads.
 Every read is assigned to one and only one category.

-There are two modes: precise and frameshift.
+There are two modes: `precise` and `frameshift`.

 Mode `precise` is when a precise edit is expected, for example in the case of homology-directed repair, base editing, or prime editing.
 It will assign to each read one of the following labels:
-* `reference` if the read is reference (no mutation around the PAM).
+* `reference` if the read is reference; that is, there is no mutation* in the editing window.
 * `scaffold` (optional) if the read contains evidence of scaffold incorporation.
 This is most relevant in the case of prime editing.
+This category trumps all others; that is, if there is evidence of scaffold incorporation, the read is assigned to the `scaffold` category, regardless of other edits/mutations.
-* `mutated` [TODO should be replaced by 'indel'] if the edit is absent and the read contains one or more indels.
+* `mutated` if the edit is absent and the read contains one or more unwanted mutations*.
 The edit could be absent either because the region is reference or because the region was deleted.
-* `impure` if the edit is present but the read also contains one or more indels (also substitutions?).
+* `impure` if the edit is present but the read also contains one or more unwanted mutations*.
-* `pure` if the edit is present and no other mutations are present.
+* `pure` if the edit is present and no other unwanted mutations* are present.

+>*Argument `unwantedSubs` (see below) controls whether substitutions count as unwanted mutations or no.

 Mode `frameshift` is when generating indels with standard CRISPR-Cas9.
 It will assign to each read one of the following labels:
 * `reference` if the read is reference (no mutation around the PAM).